Lori Abbott, BSW

 Miriam "Miv" London, PhD

 Miv is a Senior Staff Psychologist at the Counseling and Psychiatry Services.
 Miv earned her Doctorate in Clinical Psychology from Yale, and her undergraduate degree in Psychology from Stanford.
 She has had a variety of positions prior to coming to UVM including staff psychologist at two psychiatric hospitals, a faculty member at Northern Arizona University, and Director of Adult Outpatient Services at Washington County Mental Health Services in Montpelier, VT.
 She enjoys helping UVM students from all walks of life.
 Her greatest interest is in the practice of mindfulness, and its application to address anxiety, depression, and other life difficulties.
-In 1999 she co-founded the UVM Mindfulness Practice Center, and continues to be involved in its growth and development.
+In 1999 she co-founded the UVM Mindfulness Practice Center (now the Mind-Body Wellness Program), and continues to be involved in its growth and development.

 Jennifer Hughes Phillips, MSW, LICSW